 We also have another album in stock called ‘Dr. Hypenstein’ which is bass-fantastic…but we are mindful to not bombard you with all our funkified offerings.

-2014 will be the year of ‘Precious Time’, the seventh Funkestra album.
+2014 will be the year of ‘The Time Thief’, the seventh Funkestra album.
 Although this seems a way off, in my experience time is always accelerating so I already have a bunch of tunes written for this record.
 It will be based on the trusty four piece Funkestra rhythm section and a three piece horn section (trumpet, tenor/alto and baritone sax).

 On the live front I would love to play at the Montreux Jazz Festival, The Blue Note in Milan and the North Sea Jazz Festival.
 This would be totally awesome.
 Also would love to appear on ‘Later with Jools’, the fantastic late night BBC live music show.